Updated May 16, 2023

-Difference Between MySQL vs NoSQL
+Difference Between MySQL and NoSQL

 - Documents are addressed in the database via a unique key that represents the document.
-In addition to the key lookup performed by a key-value store, the database also offered API or a query language that retrieve the documents based on their contents.
+In addition to the key lookup performed by a key-value store, the database also offered API or a query language that retrieves the documents based on their contents.

 Below is the top 8 difference between MySQL vs NoSQL